henkjannl/py-animate/README.md

 Sometimes it is useful to add a higher level of hierarchy to the animation.
 In [Example 11](examples/11-camera/Readme.md), the original 'Main' `SCRIPT` of the previous example is now renamed 'Map'.
 In the new script, this `SCRIPT` is used twice: once in an `ASSEMBLY` named 'FixedMap', which is used in the same way as the original example, and once in another `ASSEMBLY` named 'Radar'.
 The 'Radar' `ASSEMBLY` acts as a small camera inset, showing where the car is driving on the map.
 Still, all motion is controlled by a single `TABLE` called 'Route'.

+# Known issues

+* .xlsx not yet supported, only .xls
+* if `OPACITY` is less than 100% or a `MASK` is not white or black, or an `IMAGE` has partial transparency, a red shade may occur.
+This is probably something in Pillow
+* `MOVIE` and `ANIMATEDGIF` do not support the `FRAMERATE`
+* Font support is not system independent

+# To do for future versions

+* More options for AnimatedGIF and Movie
+* Consider another spreadsheet library (such as Pandas) to allow support of open document spreadsheets too
+* Allow for negative scaling
+* Solve why opacity turns red
+* Let the user choose between 'fast' or 'pretty'
+* Gather all scaling, translation and rotation transformations in one transformation to make it faster
+* Make a robust Init procedure for the font directory.
+Use try .. except statements to check in which folder the fonts are located and which fonts are available.
+* Default Zorder should be in the order in which the items are created
+* Zorder as DiscreteProperty
+* Zorder, `while time[index] < time`
+* Remember images in different phases, create the possibility to turn it off if too memory intensive
+* Parse commands can be easier if commands are grouped in a few groups
+* Opacity interpolates only linear.
+Benificial to add other options?
+* Make Animate run with SVG elements instead of PNGs